 - Prawn (21%)

-Malaysian, Thai and Indonesians restaurants serve orange prawn cracker that are spicy and not vegetarian.
-Some spice free recipes are found in Chinese takeaways.
+Malaysian, Thai, and Indonesian restaurants serve orange prawn crackers that are spicy and not vegetarian.

-Fortunately few of them are vegan snacks and are vegetarian alternative to prawn crackers, Deliciously Ella, are labeled as vegan with a plant based ingredients like;
+Fortunately, few are vegan snacks and vegetarian alternatives to prawn crackers.
+Deliciously Ella is labeled as vegan with plant-based ingredients like;

 - Cassava flour

 - Rice flour